chiedozie013/alx-low_level_programming/0x02-functions_nested_loops/README.md

 (File 9-times_table.c) a function that prints the 9 times table, starting with 0.
 Prototype: void times_table(void);

 (File 10-add.c) a function that adds two integers and returns the result.

+(File 11-print_to_98.c) a function that prints all natural numbers from n to 98, followed by a new line.Prototype: void print_to_98(int n);
+Numbers must be separated by a comma, followed by a space Numbers should be printed in order
+The first printed number should be the number passed to your function The last printed number should be 98